Tax season has begun! The IRS can help you find answers to common tax questions, so we’ve consolidated these resources to guide you.

 - You can also manage your tax payments or check your return status online at IRS.gov.

-- Go to SSA.gov to get your Social Security transcript or request a replacement form SSA-1099 or SSA-1042S.
+- Go to SSA.gov to get your Social Security transcript (if necessary) or request a replacement form SSA-1099 or SSA-1042S.

 - If you collected unemployment benefits, you may navigate to your State Workforce Agency to obtain a copy of your 1099.
 Visit the ID.me GovHub for direct access to ID.me partners.*